 “Most jobs these days are sedentary and so sitting properly is crucial,” she says.
 “I see all ages with posture issues, even down to little kids who come here with problems caused by sitting badly.
 I always say you should seek help if you need it, earlier rather than later.
 There are many things people can do to help themselves – it’s not rocket science.
 The important thing is to keep moving and be active.”

-That advice is echoed by pilates teacher Fran Fröhlich who runs a successful pilates studio at the practice.
+That advice is echoed by pilates teacher Fran Fröhlich who for over 10 years has run Body Principles, a successful Pilates Studio, at the practice.

-“Pilates is very good for people of all ages, as the exercises can be as challenging or gentle as need be,” she says.
+“Pilates is very good for people of all ages, as the exercises can be as challenging or gentle as need be,” Fran says.

 She offers individual and group sessions, for both matwork and equipment based pilates.